tonykploomber/jupysql/doc/community/developer-guide.md

 conn._transpile_query(input_sql)
 ```

-As you can see, the output results are different
+As you can see, output results are different

 From duckdb dialect: `'SELECT TO_TIMESTAMP(1618088028295)'`